isomerpages/nparks-railcorridor/_our-rail-corridor/Rail Corridor North (Kranji & Hillview).md

 ![Accessibility along Rail Corridor](/images/Kranji%20&%20Hillview/BFA.jpg)

+Please click here to view the diversion between Choa Chu Kang Road and Villa Verde Park.

+Please click here to view the diversion between Hillview Road and Opp CHIJ Our Lady Queen of Peace.

 To continue from Bukit Timah Railway Station to Spooner Road via Rail Corridor (South), please [click](https://railcorridor.nparks.gov.sg/visit-rail-corridor/) to view the access points along Rail Corridor (South) and also to read more about park etiquettes.